220314-jwa/p1-Wil/README.md

 For this project, I created a full-stack application.

 ## Technology Used
-JDBC, AWS, Javalin, PostgreSql, Dbeaver, Cucumber, Selenium, Javascript, Bootstrap
+JDBC, AWS, Javalin, PostgreSql, Dbeaver, JUnit, Mockito, Cucumber, Selenium, Javascript, Bootstrap

 ## About the Application
 The following is the application I created.